-- 1) The Client establishes a network connection to the Server (Device holding the Resources).
-The connectivity abstraction layer ensures the Devices are able to connect despite differences in connectivity options. - 2) The Devices (e.g. Server and Client) exchange messages either with or without a mutually-authenticated secure channel between the two Devices. - The oic.sec.cred Resource on each Devices holds the credentials used for mutual authentication and (when applicable) certificate validation.
+- The Client establishes a network connection to the Server (Device holding the Resources).
+The connectivity abstraction layer ensures the Devices are able to connect despite differences in connectivity options. - 2) The Devices (e.g. Server and Client) exchange messages either with or without a mutually-authenticated secure channel between the two Devices.

-- Messages received over a secured channel are associated with a deviceUUID.
+- The oic.sec.cred Resource on each Devices holds the credentials used for mutual authentication and (when applicable) certificate validation. - Messages received over a secured channel are associated with a deviceUUID.
 In the case of a certificate credential, the deviceUUID is in the certificate received from the other Device.
-In the case of a symmetric key credential, the deviceUUID is configured with the credential in the oic.sec.cred Resource.
-There should be a binding between the device context and the Platform implementing the Device. - The Server can associate the Client with any number of allowed roleid.
-In the case of mutual authentication using a certificate, the allowed roleid (if any) are provided in role certificates; these are configured by the Client to the Server.
-In the case of a symmetric key, the allowed roleid (if any) are configured with the credential in the oic.sec.cred. - Requests received by a Server over an unsecured channel are treated as anonymous and not associated with any deviceUUID or roleid. - 492 3) The Client submits a request to the Server. - If the request is to be sent over the secure channel, then the Client can either explicitly assert specific roleid by including 'role' options in the request, or implicitly assert all roleid associated with the Client by including no 'role' options. - 496 4) The Server receives the request.
+In the case of a symmetric key credential, the deviceUUID is configured with the credential in the oic.sec.cred Resource. - The Server can associate the Client with any number of roleid.
+In the case of mutual authentication using a certificate, the roleid (if any) are provided in role certificates; these are configured by the Client to the Server.
+In the case of a symmetric key, the allowed roleid (if any) are configured with the credential in the oic.sec.cred. - Requests received by a Server over an unsecured channel are treated as anonymous and not associated with any deviceUUID or roleid. - 3) The Client submits a request to the Server. - 4) The Server receives the request.

-- a) If the request is received over an unsecured channel, the Server treats the request as anonymous and no deviceUUID or roleid are associated with the request. - b) If the request is received over a secure channel, then the Server associates the deviceUUID, and the Server either validates any explicitly asserted roleids by matching to an allowed roleid of the Client, or implicitly asserts all valid roleid of the Client. - c) The Server then consults the Access Control List (ACL), and looks for an ACL entry matching the following criteria: - The requested Resource matches a Resource reference in the ACE - o The requested operation is allowed by the "permissions" of the ACE, and - o The "subjectUUID" contains either a special wildcard value matching all Devices or, if the Device is not anonymous, the subject matches the Client Deviceid or a valid asserted roleID.
-In certain cases, the requester may assert a role, if privileged access is required.
+- a) If the request is received over an unsecured channel, the Server treats the request as anonymous and no deviceUUID or roleid are associated with the request. - b) If the request is received over a secure channel, then the Server associates the deviceUUID with the request, and the Server associates all valid roleid of the Client with the request. - c) The Server then consults the Access Control List (ACL), and looks for an ACL entry matching the following criteria: - The requested Resource matches a Resource reference in the ACE - o The requested operation is permitted by the "permissions" of the ACE, and - o The "subjectUUID" contains either one of a special set of wildcard values or, if the Device is not anonymous, the subject matches the Client Deviceid associated with the request or a valid roleid associated with the request.
+The wildcard values match either all Devices communicating over an authenticated and encrypted session, or all Devices communicating over an unauthenticated and unencrypted session.

-If there is a matching ACE, then access to the Resource is allowed; otherwise access is denied.
+If there is a matching ACE, then access to the Resource is permitted; otherwise access is denied.
 Access is enforced by the Server's Secure Resource manager (SRM).